Azure/azure-rest-api-specs/specification/security/resource-manager/readme.md

     where: $.paths
     from: applications.json
     reason: Suppression of OperationsAPI as it doesn't apply to this specific file.
-  - suppress: GetCollectionOnlyHasValueAndNextLink
-    from: securityConnectorsDevOps.json
-    reason: False positive.
-This check flags the the API which doesn't actually return collection.
-  - suppress: LroLocationHeader
-    from: securityConnectorsDevOps.json
-    reason: False positive.
-Per ResourceProvider specification SecurityConnectors DevOps uses Azure-AsyncOperation header instead of Location header
-  - suppress: ResourceNameRestriction
-    from: securityConnectorsDevOps.json
-    reason: SecurityConnectors DevOps collects data from thirdparty providers which do not always specify name patterns
 ```

 ### Basic Information